 Learn how to draw a great looking Humpback Whale with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Humpback Whale drawing.

-> "The sea is swelling,
+"The sea is swelling,

 Whale watching is a popular tourist attraction in many parts of the world, and the vocal and curious humpback whale is often the main attraction.
 You can create your own whale watching adventure when you learn how to draw a humpback whale.